Ancient Greek sculpture: Classical

 Funeral statuary evolved during this period from the rigid and impersonal kouros of the Archaic period to the highly personal family groups of the Classical period.
 These monuments are commonly found in the suburbs of Athens, which in ancient times were cemeteries on the outskirts of the city.
 Although some of them depict "ideal" types—the mourning mother, the dutiful son—they increasingly depicted real people, typically showing the departed taking his dignified leave from his family.
 This is a notable increase in the level of emotion relative to the Archaic and Geometrical eras.

-Another notable change is the burgeoning of artistic credit in sculpture.
-The entirety of information known about sculpture in the Archaic and Geometrical periods are centered upon the works themselves, and seldom, if ever, on the sculptors.
+Another notable change is the rise of giving artistic credit to sculptors.
+The entirety of information known about sculpture in the Archaic and Geometrical periods are centred upon the works themselves, and seldom, if ever, on the sculptors.
 Examples include Phidias, known to have overseen the design and building of the Parthenon, and Praxiteles, whose nude female sculptures were the first to be considered artistically respectable.
-Praxiteles' Aphrodite of Knidos, which survives in copies, was often referenced to and praised by Pliny the Elder.
+Praxiteles' Aphrodite of Knidos, which survives in copies, was praised by Pliny the Elder.

-Lysistratus is said to have been the first to use plaster molds taken from living people to produce lost-wax portraits, and to have also developed a technique of casting from existing statues.
-He came from a family of sculptors and his brother, Lysippos of Sicyon, produced fifteen hundred statues in his career.
+Lysistratus is said to have been the first to use plaster moulds taken from living people to produce lost-wax portraits, and to have also developed a technique of casting from existing statues.
+He came from a family of sculptors and his brother, Lysippos of Sicyon, is supposed to have produced fifteen hundred statues in his career.

 The Statue of Zeus at Olympia and the Statue of Athena Parthenos (both chryselephantine and executed by Phidias or under his direction, and considered to be the greatest of the Classical Sculptures), are lost, although smaller copies (in other materials) and good descriptions of both still exist.
 Their size and magnificence prompted rivals to seize them in the Byzantine period, and both were removed to Constantinople, where they were later destroyed.